lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Changes in -03

+* Added the ASN.1 encodings for the component public keys and signature algorithm identifiers
 * ASN.1 Module changes:
   * Renamed the module from Composite-Signatures-2023 -> Composite-MLDSA-2024
   * Simplified the ASN.1 module to make it more compiler-friendly (thanks Carl!) -- should not affect wire encodings.

 # Introduction {#sec-intro}